Category: T

 🌎 Coordinates

-As per the 2010 Census, Thornton had a population of 2,490 residents.
-The town has a diverse age range with a median age of 45.4 years.
-The racial makeup of the town is predominantly white, with a small percentage of other races.
+As per the 2010 Census, the population of Troy was 1,030.
+The town has a diverse age range, with a median age of around 40 years.
+The gender distribution is fairly even, with slightly more males than females.
+The majority of Troy’s population is of Caucasian descent.

 🏞️ Nature & Environment